Graduate School Handbook Part 13 - Preparing for the final assessment

 Proposed Independent Chairs will fulfil the requirements as set out by RDAB and will be:

 a.
 Experienced researchers;

 b.
-Current and experienced supervisors, having supervised at least 4 students to successful completion at doctoral level in a reasonable timescale, which includes experience as a Director of Studies;
+Current and experienced supervisors, having supervised at least four students to successful completion at doctoral level in a reasonable timescale, which includes experience as a Director of Studies;

 c.
-Experienced examiners at doctoral level having examined a minimum of 4 theses including a minimum of two as an external examiner;
+Experienced examiners at doctoral level having examined a minimum of four theses including a minimum of two as an external examiner;

 d.
 For research degrees based on a professional doctorates or creative practice, the Independent Chair should also have an understanding of the nature of this kind of programme.

 PGR13.24.2 Independent Chairs will receive appropriate training before acting in this capacity.
 Training is the responsibility of the RDAB.

 PGR13.25 Notification and length of appointment to the examining panel